com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <h4><ins> British Part </ins></h4>
 <h5> UK election</h5>

-This dataset contains every election result  contained in one single file.Therefore, the format of the different data over the years is very similar.
+The UK datasets contains every election result  contained in one single file.Therefore, the format and the organization of the different data over the years is very similar.
 Way less preprocessing is needed.
-However, some counties exist in 2001 and disappear after 2005.
-Moreover, the fact that the UK elections include 3 different countries make the data way sparser.
+However, some counties (small region in the UK) exist in 2001 and disappear after 2005.
+Moreover, the fact that the UK elections include 3 different countries (England, Scotland and Ireland) make the data way sparser.
-The preprocessing will need to take care of those specificities to gather every election in one single file.
+The preprocessing will need to take care of those specificities to gather every election with the wanted information in one single file.

 <h5> UK population </h5>